 Meet Our Members

-With over 600 member groups from rural and urban communities across the country, the RCEN is made up of Canadians from the entire spectrum of career paths and interests.
+With member groups from rural and urban communities across the country, the RCEN is made up of Canadians from the entire spectrum of career paths and interests.

 Most are professionals in various areas of expertise, and include such diverse professions as teachers, doctors, farmers, engineers, lawyers, biologists, geographers, geologists, administrators, university professors, members of the clergy, nurses, homemakers, artists, musicians, actors, writers and First Nations chiefs.
 Just to name a few.